 Price: $175.00!
 Maine State Sales Tax of 5.5% applies.

-NOTE: With the exception of books, maps & music, most of our antique and other inventory can now be found at one of the great antique shops or flea markets listed here: https://heritagecollectiblesmaine.com/details-hours/
+NOTE: With the exception of books, maps & music, much of our antique and other inventory can now be found at one of the great antique shops or flea markets listed here: https://heritagecollectiblesmaine.com/details-hours/

-Thank you to everyone who has supported us for the past three+ years!
+Thank you to everyone who has supported us for the past four years!

 In memory of my beloved husband John K Snyder… 20 Sept 1956 – 21 Oct 2016.

 He loved our shops, especially the section we called Heritage Books, Maps & Ephemera – that was his baby.